Educational resource on peptide research. Read our editorial standards →

 Switching from Semaglutide to Tirzepatide: A Practical Guide

 A common transition with no formal dose-conversion protocol.
-Here's what the clinical literature suggests about timing, what dose to start tirzepatide at, what to expect during the transition, and the situations where switching makes sense vs. where it doesn't.
+What follows is what the clinical literature suggests about timing, what dose to start tirzepatide at, what to expect during the transition, and the situations where switching makes sense versus where it doesn't.

 Read article